Bin-Chen-Lab/spider/README.md

 For other commonly used parameters here:<br />

 "seurat_data": The Seurat object of your transcriptomic data after prepocessing.
 The Seurat object should include Seurat log normalization, clustering and umap reductions.
 Your meta.data should include a column named "study" which specifies the batch IDs for all cells (this column will be passed to [scArches-SCANVI](https://docs.scarches.org/en/latest/scanvi_surgery_pipeline.html)'s [condition_key](https://docs.scarches.org/en/latest/scanvi_surgery_pipeline.html) parameter).
-You can look at the example transcriptomic data we provided using data("sample_query") in R.
+You can look at the example transcriptomic data we provided (using data("sample_query") in R).

 <p align="justify">
 "tissue": The name of the source tissue of your transcriptome data (If your data contain multiple tissues, subset your data by tissue and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
 If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a new name that represents your data's corresponding tissue. <br />